uofm-research-computing/itiger-containers/README.md

 ## apptainer-tensorflow-jupyter
 Tensorflow example using jupyter notebook with a GPU.
 This one is a little more involved, and if your training stage requires a long time to run, it is recommended you don't use jupyter notebook.

+## aptainer-R
+Example of Tensorflow/torch usage in R. Not many R packages have GPU acceleration.

 ## I ran out of storage!
 Please try to run:
 ```